 Finally, travellers from Russia can only arrive at the Athens, Thessaloniki and Heraklion airports.
 There is a limit of max 4,000 people per week for inbound travellers who are permanent residents of Russia.

 There are certain exceptions to the above.
 In case of doubt, it’s always best to get in touch with your embassy.

 Public transportation (road and rail) between Greece and the neighboring countries is currently suspended.
 The primary land border for international travel is Promachonas border.
 Passengers arriving to Greece from abroad will need to bring a negative PCR test, taken max 72 hours before arrival.

-Note that there is currently a limit of maximum two people per passenger car throughout Greece, with the exception of families with children under 18 years old.
+Note that there is currently a limit of maximum three people per passenger car throughout Greece, with the exception of families with children under 18 years old.
 In addition, there are several restrictions on movement around the country.
-You can read more about the current measures here.
+Here is a summary of COVID measures in Greece for March 2021.

 Official sources for the above article (in Greek)

 - CAA announcement 27 March 2021 – Domestic flights

 - CAA announcement 21 March 2021 – All flights